jcorredorc/udemy_ros_beginners/README.md

 roslaunch udemy_ros_beginners arduino_hcsr04.launch
 ```

-To visualize it's necessary create a transformation from map to sensor frame, which is included in the launch file
+To visualize it's necessary to create a transformation from map to sensor frame, which is included in the launch file

 ```
 rosrun tf static_transform_publisher 0.0 0.0 0.0 0.0 0.0 0.0 1.0 map ultrasound 10